Skip to main content

 Inertial sensors for structural health monitoring

-Inertial sensors collect data on variables that include deformation, excessive vibration, growth, crack development, and load conditions.
-They then provide this information in real-time for large-scale condition monitoring
+Condition monitoring sensors collect data on variables that include deformation, excessive vibration, growth, crack development, and load conditions.
+These inertial sensors then provide this information in real-time for large-scale condition monitoring

 Data processing algorithms allow interpretation at the sensing node, right where vibrations are created.
 They use embedded machine learning models and automated labeling of events and patterns to allow on-device sensor data analytics.
 Moving intelligence to the edge helps in offloading the network from costly, large streams of data.
 It also enables low power consumption as it transmits only interpreted information, real-time alerts and selected events instead of raw data.
 The improved power efficiency is an important step toward energy harvesting for self-sufficient IMU.